UNI Global Union

 UNI Global Union, formally Union Network International (UNI), is a global union federation for the skills and services sectors, uniting national and regional trade unions.
 It has affiliated unions in 150 countries representing 20 million workers.
 The Global headquarters is in Nyon, Switzerland.
-UNI Global Union ratified over 50 Global Framework Agreements with multinational corporations including ABN AMRO, Carrefour, H&M, DHL, Telefonica, BNP Orange and Banco de Brazil, Inditex Group, Kimberly Clark among others as of 2021.
+As of 2021, UNI Global Union had ratified over 50 Global Framework Agreements with multinational corporations, including ABN AMRO, Carrefour, H&M, DHL, Telefonica, BNP Orange and Banco de Brazil, Inditex Group, and Kimberly Clark among others.

 History

 UNI was the result of the merger of four global union federations: International Federation of Commercial, Clerical, Professional and Technical Employees (FIET), Media and Entertainment International (MEI), International Graphical Federation (IGF), and Communications International (CI).
 They merged on 1 January 2000, to form Union Network International.
 On 2 March 2009, the federation changed its name to UNI Global Union.

 International Federation of Commercial, Clerical, Professional and Technical Employees (FIET)

 The first attempt to create an international federation of clerical workers was the International Commercial Employees' Secretariat, founded in Hamburg in 1909 and led by Edo Fimmen.
 This organization collapsed at the start of World War I, leading to the establishment of FIET in 1921 in Vienna.
 Initially, FIET represented only European unions, but after World War II, it began admitting unions from around the world.
 By 1994, FIET's membership had reached 11 million.
 FIET predominantly represented workers in banking, insurance, and clerical staff in commerce and social services.
 In 1984, the International Secretariat of Entertainment Trade Unions became an autonomous section of FIET.